 I recently upgraded a Splunk cluster from v6.5.2 to v7.0.1.
 There was one thing that wasn't covered in the release notes.
 After upgrading my first host (master node), I couldn't execute CLI commands.
 Splunk threw the following error:

 Couldn't complete HTTP request: error:14077410:SSL routines:SSL23_GET_SERVER_HELLO:sslv3 alert handshake failure

 Splunk Support admitted that they have some SSL bugs in the new release, and that this was one of them.
 To workaround this, you can make the following edits in server.conf:

 Once this is done, restart Splunk and try the CLI again.
 You should be back in business.

 I had to update server.conf on most of my Splunk server hosts (master node, search heads, deployers, deployment server, license master, etc.) but for some reason not on my indexers.
 I'm not sure why as both my indexers and search heads run the same OS and had the same OpenSSL package installed.
 Hopefully this helps anyone out there with a similar issue.

-I like to call my indexed field, "splunk_forwarder".
-It's not one of the fields Splunk uses by default (e.g. splunk_server), and it's easy to remember.
+I like to call this indexed field, "splunk_forwarder" because it's not one of the fields Splunk uses by default (e.g. splunk_server), and it's easy to remember.

-This configuration will create a new indexed field called, "splunk_forwarder" and will set its value to whatever name you give it in the quotation marks.
+This configuration will create a new indexed field called, "splunk_forwarder" and will set its value to whatever you put after the double colons.
+In this case, it will be assigned a value of "myforwarderhostname".
 I typically use the hostname of the heavy forwarder, but you could also use the IP address, FQDN, etc.

-Finally, restart Splunk on your heavy forwarder.
+Finally, restart Splunk on your heavy forwarder and search head(s).
 Any new data that gets indexed will automatically have your new splunk_forwarder field!